VincentCoursac/VincentCoursac.github.io/_pages/projects/yuzu.md

 ![a test bench]({{ '/' | absolute_url }}/assets/images/projects/yuzu_benchs.webp){: width="800" .align-center}
 <p style = "text-align:center;margin-top:-0.8em;font-style:italic">Jerome Dinet and a and a "cobaye" during one of our test benches</p>

+## Responsibilities

+Making an exhaustive list of all my responsibilities at Yuzu is going to prove impossible, as being in charge of the company's technical management implies a lot of things.
+But to give you an idea:

+### Developing our game

+#### Gameplay programming and architecture
+- Lorem ipsum

+#### Technical level design
+- Lorem ipsum

+### Developing our web infrastructure
+- Lorem ipsum

+### Developing our cloud solution
+- Lorem ipsum

+### Management and leadership
+- Lorem ipsum